How to Install Ubuntu on Windows 10

 After that, a shortcut will be available in the start menu to open the new Ubuntu App.

 The first time you start Ubuntu, you will be prompted to create a username and password.

 Congratulations!
 Now you have the access to the Ubuntu bash shell within your Windows 10 PC, Without a hypervisor or dual booting.

-Run the lsb_release -a command to find out the version of Ubuntu that was installed:
+lsb_release -a command to find out the version of Ubuntu that was installed.

 Now you have an Ubuntu development environment with access to the bash command line directly on Windows 10, without the overhead of running a virtual machine.

-When you install Ubuntu on Windows, the most recent LTS version (18.04 LTS as for now) will be installed.
-Next LTS release Ubuntu 20.04 is scheduled to be released in April 2020 and will be available in the Microsoft Store by then.
+When you install Ubuntu on Windows, the most recent LTS version (20.04 LTS as for now) will be installed.
+Ubuntu 18.04 is also available as an app if you want.